 The test set up consists of the infotainment head unit and a selection of key Android mobile phones connected to the USB connection control Interface and USB inserter mechanism, which physically attaches the USB cable to the infotainment system's USB Hub .
 A Beagle USB analyser is also connected to provide detailed logs of USB traffic.

 A diagram of the test setup is show below.
 The infotainment system USB Hub is connected to USB cable via the USB Inserter.
 The primary Android mobile phone (DUT) is connected and disconnected via the USB inserter and while connected the Beagle USB analyser logs data transmitted.
 For the call audio tests ATAM Connect directly connects to the infotainment system’s microphone inputs and audio / speaker outputs.
 A secondary mobile phone is connected as a slave mobile device as a target for calls from the infotainment system and to provide incoming call tests.
 ATAM Connect provides full automated control of the mobile phones, including pairing, making and receiving calls and detecting when Android Auto mode is enabled.

-- ATAM automatically connects and disconnect the phone from the car head unit USB port, and while doing so measures the current and voltage drawn by the phone.
+ATAM Connect automatically connects and disconnects the phone connection from the infotainment system USB port, also measuring the current and voltage drawn by the phone over USB.